bowmanjeffs/paprica/README.md

 Bowman, Jeff S., and Hugh W. Ducklow.
 "Microbial Communities Can Be Described by Metabolic Structure: A General Framework and Application to a Seasonally Variable, Depth-Stratified Microbial Community from the Coastal West Antarctic Peninsula."
 PloS one 10.8 (2015): e0135868.

-###Download instructions

-If you don't want to build the database from scratch you can download a tgz of the current version from ftp.ldeo.columbia.edu/archive/bowmanjs/paprica_database (see paprica_ligh.sh).
-This will allow you to execute paprica with the paprica_light.sh script.
-See the manual for further instructions.

 ###Overview

-PAPRICA conducts metabolic inference on (preferably, but not exclusively, NGS) 16S rRNA gene libraries.
+Paprica conducts metabolic inference on (preferably, but not exclusively, NGS) 16S rRNA gene libraries.
 Instead of using an OTU based approach, however, it uses a phylogenetic placement approach.
 This provides a more intuitive connection between its “hidden state prediction” and library analysis components, and allows resolution at the strain and species level for some spots on the prokaryotic phylogenetic tree.

-PAPRICA uses genes shared between the members of all clades on a reference tree to determine what genes are likely to be associated with a phylogenetically placed read.
-Because we are most interested in microbial function, PAPRICA presents this information in the form of metabolic pathways predicted for each point of placement.
+Paprica uses pathways shared between the members of all clades on a reference tree to determine what pathways are likely to be associated with a phylogenetically placed read.

-PAPRICA was designed to use a significant amount of resources up front to construct a database (allow for 36 hours on a 12 core machine with hyperthreading enabled).
-You can avoid this by downloading the database and using the paprica_light.sh script.
-Successive analyses are comparatively lightweight.
-Because metabolic pathways are predicted for each point of placement on the fly, but are then available for all subsequent analyses, sample run time decreases significantly for each new library.
-If all pathways have already been predicted for the reads contained in a library runtime is just a few seconds.
+Paprica was designed to use a significant amount of resources up front to construct a database and draft metabolic models for all available completed genomes (allow for 8 hours on a 12 core machine with hyperthreading enabled).
+You can avoid this by using the provided database and the paprica_run.sh script.